ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

   variant identically, adding to this cost.

   The new approach to handling ``*`` makes it obvious in the *parser* whether ``*`` is infix or not, vastly simplifying matters.
+Also, by using an extension to specify the handling of ``*``, it is straightforward also to have the same extension control output in error messages.

 * If we plan to remove ``*`` from the language at some point, we should start updating error messages sooner than later.